 For information about traveling to Esalen, including links for checking current road conditions, visit the Getting Here page.

 To reduce our environmental impact, we do not offer camping (car or tent) on property.
-There is camping nearby both north and south on Highway 1.
-See the Big Sur Camping Guide for details.

 Note: Esalen does not have parking spaces for RVs and large vehicles.
 Large vehicles need to park on Highway 1 at the Esalen entrance.